devangerine/ETHProofBeginnerProject/README.md

 ## Description

 This program is a contract written in Solidity, an object-orientted programming language typically used for developing smart contracts on various blockchain platforms such as ethereum.
-The contract mints tokens using the mintToken function which accepts an address and a value as parameters.
-This will then increase the balance of the provided address as well as increase the total supply by updating the totalSupply state variable.
-This project also burns tokens using the burnToken function which accepts an address and a value as parameters.
-However unlike the mintToken function, the burnToken function has a balance check on the address provided.
+This contract mints tokens using the "mintToken" function which accepts an address and a value as parameters.
+This will then increase the balance of the provided address as well as increase the total supply by updating the "totalSupply" state variable.
+This project also burns tokens using the "burnToken" function which accepts an address and a value as parameters.
+However unlike the "mintToken" function, the "burnToken" function has a balance check on the address provided.
 If the balance of the address provided is greater than or equal to the amount of token to be burned then the burning of tokens will proceed otherwise nothing will happen but the transaction will be shown as completed.

 ## Getting Started